mattiacantalu/buddy/README.md

 # buddy

-Buddy is unofficial buddybuild client based on public APIs.
+Buddy is unofficial (simple) buddybuild client based on public APIs.

 I was looking for a buddybuild client for checking and downloading latest builds.
 So I started coding!